noted-eip/noted/README.md

 **Location:** `github-robot`

-Github robot is a simple automation script designed to automatically create labels and milestones in multiple repositories at once using a PAT.
+Github robot is a simple automation script designed to automatically create labels and milestones in multiple repositories at once using the github CLI.

 ## Contributing Guidelines